Team health and safety lies at the core of our business

 Chalice recognises the importance of building a diverse and inclusive team with different individual backgrounds, skills, experiences and perspectives.
 At 30 June 2022, women made up 48% of our overall workforce, a position we are incredibly proud of.
-Our Diversity Policy details our current commitments, and approach towards a diverse and inclusive workforce.
+Our Diversity and Inclusion Policy details our current commitments, and approach towards a diverse and inclusive workforce.

 Annual & Sustainability Report